HEnquist/camilladsp/README.md

 The device name is the same as the one shown in the "Audio MIDI Setup" that can be found under "Other" in Launchpad.
 The name for the 2-channel interface of Soundflower is "Soundflower (2ch)", and the built in audio in a MacBook Pro is called "Built-in Output".

+An alternative is to use the (cpal-listdevices)[https://github.com/HEnquist/cpal-listdevices/releases/latest] command line tool to list all device names.

-The sample format is always 32-bit float (FLOAT32LE) even if the device is configured to use another format.
+The sample format to enter in the CamillaDSP configuration is always 32-bit float (FLOAT32LE) even if the device is configured to use another format.

 ## Jack
 The jack server must be running.